ccorcos/devbox/README.md

-# 🛡️ devbox - Secure Development Environments Made Simple
+# 🛡️ devbox - Development Environments Made Simple

-**Protect your computer from supply chain attacks and malicious code by isolating your development environments in Docker containers.**
+**Protect your computer from malicious code by isolating your development environments in Docker containers.**

 ## Why devbox?

 Modern development involves installing countless packages from npm, pip, cargo, and other package managers.
-Each package could potentially contain malicious code that could:
+Each package could potentially contain malicious code exposing yourself to supply chain attacks.
-- Access your SSH keys and personal files
-- Install backdoors or malware on your system
-- Steal credentials and sensitive data
-- Compromise your entire development machine

-**devbox solves this by sandboxing your development work inside secure Docker containers**, keeping potential threats isolated from your main system.

-## What is Docker?

-Docker is a containerization platform that packages applications and their dependencies into lightweight, isolated containers.
-Think of containers like virtual machines, but much faster and more efficient.

-- **Images**: Read-only templates that define what goes into a container (like a blueprint)
-- **Containers**: Running instances of images that are completely isolated from your host system
-- **Isolation**: Each container has its own filesystem, network, and processes - totally separate from your computer

-When you run code inside a Docker container, even if it's malicious, it can't access your personal files, SSH keys, or other sensitive data on your host machine.
+The solution is to sandbox your development environment using Docker containers.
+But juggling Docker can be combersome so `devbox` was created to make it easy!

 ## Installation